-Another break was when I was running my school in Vermont.
-Lim Ming Chui, the former #1 player in Hong Kong, decided to move to Vermont because it was between Montreal, Boston, and New York, where he played in tournaments.
-He decided to have a big tournament to see who the best players were in Vermont with a $500 first prize.
+Another break was meeting a former #1 player in Hong Kong.
+He decided to have a big tournament to see who the best players were in the area with a $500 first prize.
 Hundreds of people came out of the woodwork paying a $10 entry fee.
 Of course, Lim won the tournament, but he used the money to start a league at his house, so a few others and I got to play there regularly.
-I consider him to be the best teacher in the country.
+I considered him to be the best teacher in the country.
 Among other things, his son became a member of the North American team and his daughter became the NCAA champion.
-Because I learned with Lim it has subsequently helped me in teaching the sport.
-While I was in Vermont I taught three different students who became Vermont junior champions.
+Because I learned with him it has subsequently helped me in teaching the sport.

 Teaching table tennis has always been intertwined with my educational philosophy.
 Because I knew the sport so well, and because it is perceived by students to be “non-academic,” I love to demonstrate to them that they can be such good learners in something that doesn’t set off their phobias and traumas, inflicted by traditional education.

-I’ve taught table tennis at educational workshops all around the country and around the world (England, Russia, France, Ukraine, Canada, Japan, Israel, Denmark,).
+I’ve taught table tennis at educational workshops all around the country and around the world, in 21 countries.

-Here, close to where I live on Long Island, New York, I discovered the Grenville Baker Boys and Girls Club.
+Here, close to where I lived on Long Island, New York, I discovered a youth center where I volunteered for a a few years, 20 years ago.
 I liked the club because it had a good cross-section of children from different cultures.
-It is near Glen Cove, in Locust Valley and it just celebrated its 50th anniversary.

-I started volunteering there about ten years ago.
-Most of the kids there only know me as “Jerry, the ping pong guy.”
-I never had any set hours through those years.
+Most of the kids there only knew me as “Jerry, the ping pong guy.”
+At first I never had any set hours.
 I just came in when I found that I had an extra hour or two to volunteer.
 When I came in the boys and girls would come over and ask me to teach them.
 Through that time I was mostly working with teenagers.
 Some of them became fairly good but usually after a few years they drifted away from the club.
 Occasionally I would hear from them years later.
-For example, earlier this year a young man stopped me in the parking lot of the Farmers Market where I like to shop for organic food, just down the road from the Club.
+For example, one year a young man stopped me in the parking lot of the Farmers Market where I like to shop for organic food, just down the road from the Club.
 He asked me if I remembered that I had not only taught him ping-pong, but had taught him the Morse code.
 He then went on to get his amateur radio license and is now is working in a complex field of physics and electronics at Stonybrook University.

-Just yesterday, when I was shopping at the Farmer’s Market a young stock worker came over and said, “Aren’t you Jerry?
+Also, when I was shopping at the Farmer’s Market a young stock worker came over and said, “Aren’t you Jerry?
 Do you remember me?”
 I thought I did remember him, and when he told me his name that was confirmed.
-The last time I had seen him, a few years ago, he was a very disturbed boy who came from a very abusive family and was going to a special school.
+The last time I had seen him, years ago, he was a very disturbed boy who came from a very abusive family and was going to a special school.

-He said he is now at an alternative school which he likes, is a senior, and hopes to graduate this year.
-He wanted to know which days I would be volunteering at the Boys and Girls Club so he could go in and show me how much he’s improved.
-This boy gave me (and everyone else) a very hard time when I had worked with him at the Club.
+He said went on to an alternative school which he liked and graduated.
+This boy gave me (and everyone else) a very hard time when I had worked with him.
 Little did I expect that my teaching him table tennis could have helped turn his life around.
 I know it was affecting others, but I didn’t think anything got through to him.

 I do remember one boy of twelve whose family had just emigrated from Venezuela.
 He had a lot of problems, a stutter, and very low self-confidence.
 Within a year after I began teaching him he became the best player at the Club.
 He then became good at other sports and a good student in school.
 The confidence he got at table tennis carried over to the rest of his life.

-From that time on she has given me tremendous support.
-In a departure from previous years, there was a lot of interest from the younger students at the club, so I started working with them on a regular basis.
-They generally range from seven years old to 11, with many of them about ten.
+At one point there was a lot of interest from the younger students at the club, so I started working with them on a regular basis.
+They generally ranged from seven years old to 11, with many of them about ten.

-Suddenly the whole thing just mushroomed and I needed to make a schedule, going in twice a week, to accommodate all the interest.
-Earlier in the year I had encouraged a staff member there to start a tennis ladder, but it had been trashed within a week.
+Suddenly the whole thing just mushroomed and I needed to make a schedule to accommodate all the interest.
+I had encouraged a staff member there to start a tennis ladder, but it had been trashed within a week.
 Every time I went in I was besieged by at least a dozen children, each wanting to be given an individual lesson.
 I would usually get through that many in about two hours.

 I decided to take a different approach.
 We decided to establish a ping pong club which would be run democratically.
-The first one was scheduled on a Wednesday at 5 PM and we now meet every week at that time.
 The first meeting was quite chaotic.
 The children acted like they were in an out of control public school classroom.
 But we managed to go through the proposed rules of the ladder, deciding which ones we wanted, and we elected a supervisor of the ladder, a ten-year old with a seven-year-old assistant.